Data presented here may not be the most recent available

 After World War 2 the nationalists declared independence but France re-took the country until defeat in the First Indochina War.
 Full independence was achieved in 1953.
 A civil war followed between a US-supported Lao monarchy and Hmong hill tribes, united against the Communist Pathet Lao, supported by Vietnam.
 Laos was later subjected to intense US bombing targeting the Ho Chi Minh Trail, despite it never being at war.

-The Communists prevailed in 1975 and Vietnam controlled Laos well into the 1980s with the country now adapting to a market economy dependent on agricultural trade with neighbours, hydroelectric power, mining and foreign aid.
-It has an ongoing challenge to remove unexploded ordnance (UXO) which has continued to kill and maim people.
+The Communists prevailed in 1975 and Vietnam controlled Laos into the 1980s.
+The country has now adapted to a market economy dependent on agricultural trade with neighbours, hydroelectric power, mining and foreign aid.
+It has an ongoing challenge to remove unexploded ordnance (UXO) which has continued to kill and maim.

 Laos is the only land-locked country in Southeast Asia.
 It is thickly forested and mostly mountainous with minor plains and plateaus.
 Its highest mountain is Phou Bia at 2,818m.